tsmp-falcon-platform/ci-bundle-utils/README.md

 docker compose down
 ```

-## TLDR 2 - using a shared local cache
+## TLDR - option 3 - using a shared local cache

 The default docker compose file creates a docker volume for the cache, but maybe you want to use your local file system.